JRSijsling/quartic_reconstruction/README.md

 This repository contains Magma code for reconstructing plane quartic curves from their Dixmier--Ohno invariants.

+Please try using [`JRSijsling/quartic`](https://github.com/JRSijsling/quartic) instead whenever possible: This packages supersedes the current one.

 Prerequisites
 --

 You need to have Magma installed on your machine to use this code.
 These algorithms use the Magma algorithm `MinimizeReducePlaneQuartic`, due to Elsenhans and Stoll, to simplify any output over the rationals.
-In order for this to work properly, one needs a bug fix of the file `magma/package/Geometry/SrfDP/`, which can be found in `BugFix.m`.
+In order for this to work properly, one needs a bug fix of a function at the end of the file `magma/package/Geometry/SrfDP/mindred.m`, which can be found in `BugFix.m`.
 Alternatively, it is possible to attach this new file separately.

 Installation
 --